Intubation Procedure Overview with Practice Questions

 1. What is the definition of endotracheal intubation?

-The insertion of an endotracheal tube through the mouth or nose into the trachea in order to protect the airway and establish a connection for mechanical ventilation
+Endotracheal intubation is the insertion of an endotracheal tube through the mouth or nose into the trachea to secure and protect the airway and provide a connection for mechanical ventilation.

 2. What should you do immediately after intubation?

-You should verify that the tube is in the trachea by checking for symmetry of chest expansion, auscultating for bilateral breath sounds, and ordering a chest x-ray to confirm proper placement.
+You should verify that the tube is properly placed in the trachea by checking for symmetric chest expansion, auscultating for bilateral breath sounds, and obtaining a chest X-ray to confirm proper positioning.

 3. How much pressure should be in the endotracheal tube cuff?